briangonzalez/jquery.adaptive-backgrounds.js/README.md

 - __ab-color-found__ [Event](http://api.jquery.com/category/events/event-object/) This event is fired when the dominant color of the image is found.
 The payload includes the dominant color as well as the color palette contained in the image.

 __Example:__
-Subscribe to the `ab-color-found` event like so:
+Bind to the `ab-color-found` event like so:

 ```javascript
 $('img.my-image').on('ab-color-found', function(ev,payload){